Fair Trade & Organic Coconut Palm Sugar

 The Coconut Palm – Cocos nucifera can grow in a wide variety of soils from coarse substrates to clay so long as the soil has good drainage and aeration.
 It tolerates a wide range of pH.
 Although the Coconut Palm prefers environments with uniform rainfall (1000–2000 mm [40–80 in] annually) and high relative humidity, it can survive in arid areas given adequate soil moisture.
 In arid areas, irrigation, run-off from structures such as roofs and pavement, or even household gray-water can be employed to keep soil moisture above minimum levels.
 Gray-water from showers, and sinks are ideal, as these sources contain some nutrients.

-Aliet Green Organic Coconut Palm Sugar, also known as Organic Coconut Blossom Sugar, is a natural sweetener originally made from the sugary sap (Neera/Toddy) harvested from the blossom of the Cocos nucifera Palm.
+Aliet Green Coconut Palm Sugar Fair Trade & Organic, also known as Coconut Blossom Sugar, is a natural sweetener originally made from the sugary sap (Neera/Toddy) harvested from the blossom of the Cocos nucifera Palm.
 Our sugar is produced Kulon Progo in the Special Province of Yogyakarta in Java island.
-The Coconut Palm Sugar from this area is of the highest quality and is Certified Organic meeting the EU (EC No 834/2007 & EC No 889/2008), American (USDA-NOP) and Japanese (JAS) Organic Standards.
+The Coconut Palm Sugar Fair Trade & Organic from Kulon Progo is of the highest quality and is Certified Organic by IMO Switzerland meeting the EU (EC No 834/2007 & EC No 889/2008), American (USDA-NOP) and Japanese Agricultural Standards (JAS).

 Although the names are used interchangeably, Palm Sugar, Aren Palm Sugar and Coconut Palm Sugar are not the same.
 Palm Sugar commonly comes from the Palmyra Palm Tree (Borassus flabellifer) or Sugar Palm, Aren Palm Sugar comes from the Aren Palm Tree (Arenga pinnata) and Coconut Palm Sugar comes from the Coconut Palm Tree (Cocos nucifera).
 All are produced from the sweet, watery sap that drips from cut flower buds.

-For Aliet Green Organic Coconut Palm Sugar, a Coconut Farmer must climb his Coconut Palm Trees at least two times a day to harvest the sap (Neera/Toddy), since no additives are used to prevent the fermentation of the sap.
-In average Coconut Palm Sugar Farmers climb up and down the coconut tree up to 25 m within 1-2 minutes, between 40 to 100 times a day, depending on the number of Coconut Trees owned by the Farmer.
+For Aliet Green Coconut Palm Sugar Fair Trade & Organic, a Coconut Farmer must climb his Coconut Palm Trees at least two times a day to harvest the sap (Neera/Toddy), since no additives are used to prevent the fermentation of the sap.
+In average Coconut Palm Sugar Farmers climb up and down the coconut tree up to 25 m within 3-2 minutes, between 40 to 100 times a day, depending on the number of Coconut Trees owned by the Farmer.

 As an example: